klaudiosinani/hyper-pokemon/readme.md

 The assignable values are:

 - `light` - choose it if your pokémon theme is of a more light color
-- `dark` - go for it if you are going with a darker pokémon theme
+- `dark` - go for it if you are using a darker pokémon theme

 ![Pokemon Syntax](media/pokemon-syntax.png)